Eastleigh FC with Charlie

 You can also watch a video down below that Eastleigh FC created with Charlie, as part of their ‘Our Fans’ series.

-Eastleigh takes about meeting Charlie
+Eastleigh talks about meeting Charlie

 Eastleigh FC sat down with Spitfires supporter, Charlie Hurst, to discuss his Eastleigh memories and why matchday can sometimes be a challenging experience for him.